vbekiaris/hzCmd/README.md

 HzCmd

-Install steps, you will need git mvn wget, and ~/.bashrc to exist
+Install steps, you will need git mvn, and ~/.bashrc to exist, this will install activemq-5.1.3.3